iratherfear/CPTIMER/README.md

 # CPTIMER
-competitive programming timer/stopwatch (recommended for codeforces)
+competitive programming stopwatch

 STEPS:
-1. Just download the .py (Latest version) file
+1. Download any .py (Latest version recommended) file
-2. Change the path(line number 78) to your working directory
+2. Change the path (line number 78) to your working directory
 3. Run the python file